dferber90/meteor-prerender/README.md

 This package further uses Meteors extension of Semantic Versioning, which keeps the released version consistent with that of the prerender-node npm module.

-Switching from the previous package to this one is as easy as
+As the configuration can be reused switching from the previous package to this one is as easy as

 ```
 $ meteor remove dfischer:prerenderio